TRSloth/.emacs.d/README.md

 ## Contact

 If you want to contact me you can reach me at tobyarowlands@gmail.com.

-## Why have you done the same thing twice

-Good question, story short I needed to rebuild my config with use-package to allow for auto-installation on multiple machiences and I heard prelude was useful for this as everything was in one directory.
-However, after getting most of it up and running it felt sluggish and I was having some issues with keybinds.
-So I decided to transition back to stock emacs using .gitignore to not version control the programs that will install themself's.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->